 Bekal's beach is still pretty much untouched and unexplored.
 It is a new entry on the list of places to visit in Kerala and is growing quickly.
 The most famous aspect of Bekal would be its fort, which is also known to be the oldest fort anywhere in Kerala.
 There are options such as exploring the fort, driving through thick coconut groves and even boating across the serene backwaters.
 On crossing these backwaters, one will witness the visual splendour of the beach.
 Since the beach and the fort are almost adjoined, the fort also provides a majestic view of the sea.
 This is also a popular place of shooting for Bollywood movies.

 There's a small path behind the Nirvana that leads to the Bekal beach.
 The beach is one of the cleanest I have seen and is dotted with shells.

 An overcrowded beach with vendors and tourists all around is very common in India but Bekal beach is very different from from all those beaches.
 It is quiet, serene and absolutely clean.
 If you are lucky, you might even spot a dolphin swimming in the sea.
-We started walking along the shore and after 1 km, you will spot uduma fishing village with multi-colored fishing boats.
+We started walking along the shore and after 1 km, you will spot Uduma fishing village with multi-coloured fishing boats.
 The Uduma fishing village is also marked by an artificial rock bund created to prevent sea erosion wiping out the village.
 Climb over the embankment and walk until the village is behind you.
-The embankment merges with the beach soon after.
+The embankment merges with the Bekal beach soon after.
 Half hour later reach the rocky outcrops that mark the end of the Bekal beach.Cross the rocky outcrop to reach Kappil beach.